MSPoulaei/code-smell-detection-with-LLM/README.md

 - Dr.Saeid Parsa

+## Abstract

+This research proposes a model for detecting code smells using large language models.
+Code smells refer to concepts and features in programming code that may indicate deeper issues in software design and implementation.
+These issues can lead to reduced code quality and increased complexity in maintenance and development.
+The proposed method leverages large language models trained on labeled datasets, capable of detecting 28 different types of code smells.
+The model is developed using advanced deep learning techniques and architectures, such as Transformers.
+Evaluation results show that the proposed model significantly improves the accuracy of code smell detection and can serve as an effective tool for software developers.
+The research also addresses the challenges in training and optimizing large language models and provides solutions to enhance the model's performance.

 ## Task

 <!-- This project is a multi-label classification problem in which the code smells of input code are detected using a Large Language Model -->